cysouw/diathesis/text/c06_prepositions.md

 ### --- [ Ø > PBJ ] --- *Verursachte Bewegung* {.unnumbered}

 In the analysis of resultative constructions, there is a recurrent suggestion in the literature to distinguish between 'cause to go' and 'cause to become' semantics (e.g. [@mcintyre2003: 120]).
-I will use the designation 'location-as-result' for the former and names like 'action result' or 'performative result' for the latter here.
+I will use the designation 'forced movement' for the former and names like 'action result' or 'performative result' for the latter here.

 ### [ N– – | NAL ] Intransitive forced movement {#sec:prepositions-intransitive-location-as-result}